zodiac-signs-in-japanese

 Negative attributes: temperamental, impulsive

-A Tiger person is one that will get things done with vigor and wit.
-They’re obvious in their care for others, and so have great potential as leaders.
-However, they can be prone to an “up-and-down,” unpredictable personality that can lead to some pitfalls.
+A Tiger person will get things done with vigor and wit.
+They aren’t afraid to show how much they care for others, and so have great potential as leaders.
+However, they tend to have “up-and-down” and unpredictable personalities that can cause issues in their life and relationships.

 Positive attributes: elegant, talented, tactful